mmistakes/so-simple-theme/_posts/2019-01-29-terraform-modules.md

 DigitalOcean provider requires `token` arugment as a access_key, so I wrap `$DIGITALOCEAN_TOKEN` into `$TF_VAR_token=$DIGITALOCEAN_TOKEN`.

-Now, to apply any changes I just `source ~/do_credentials` file (the first one) and just run Terraform commands.
+Now, to apply any changes I just `source ~/do_credentials` file (the first one) and run Terraform commands.

 ## References